kingwingfly/fav/README.md

 Usage: backup <COMMAND>

 Commands:
-  init
-  login
-  fetch
-  track
-  help   Print this message or the help of the given subcommand(s)
+  init    Initialize the folder for backup login   Login your account fetch   Fetch from remote status  Show status of local track   Track a remote source help    Print this message or the help of the given subcommand(s)

+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 ### Example